-As I sat on a stool in my neighborhood pub drinking a pint of my favorite brew, a black-haired, swarthy man of middle height approached me.
+I was sittingt on a stool in my neighborhood pub drinking a pint of my favorite brew, when a black-haired, swarthy man of middle height approached me.
 I looked at him while he stared at me.
 I turned away, hoping he would disappear into the men's room.
 Unfortunately, I could feel his eyes boring into my back, and I knew he wouldn't go away.

 I turned to him and asked, "Is there something you want?"

 He continued staring at me without showing any indication he had heard what I had said.

 "Okay, stare away," I said, and glared at him.
 After a while, the intensity of his gaze became disconcerting.

 "You are the person that wrote the article stating that psychic vampirism is nonsense?" he asked in a strange foreign accent.

 "I wrote a post on my blog to that effect," I replied.

 "Same thing," he said.
 "You think psychic vampirism is a joke?"

 "I don't know if it's a joke, but it's certainly not real."
 His intense gaze continued to bother me.

 "Perhaps you need to learn a lesson in humility," he said tersely.